simpleanalytics/docs/_docs/50_api/20_export-visits.md

 For this API features you'll need to authenticate.
 You can do this with an `Api-Key`-header where the key starts with `sa_api_key_...` and with a `User-Id` header starting with `sa_user_id_...`.
 You can create them in [your account settings](https://simpleanalytics.com/account).

+You can specify all fields you like to export.
+Add them as a comma seperated list (e.g.: `&fields=added_iso,hostname,path`).

 To test if your API key works correctly you can replace the example values of this cURL example with your own:

 ```bash